freedom7341/G-standards/readme.md

-# This repository is a collection of building standards regarding various types of contraptions in Garry's Mod.
+## *Avtomat Standards (AV)* is a structurally organized collection of standards (methods) for building various contraptions in Garry's Mod.

-## If you wish to contribute, please read the "contributing.md" file.
+### If you wish to contribute, please read the "contributing.md" file.